 The Transport Service started with one vehicle and now has eleven including four that are specifically for self-drive hire.
 The department contracts with Access to Work, County Council transport, First Capital Connect as well as independent travellers to transport disabled people to work, medical appointments and social events.
 It carries thousands of disabled people to destinations and events across the country that they would not otherwise have been able to enjoy.

-The Driving Centre also started with one vehicle and now has seven with different adaptations, offering driving ability assessments to people with disabilities to ascertain which type of vehicle would best suit them and if they require any adaptations to the vehicle.
+The Driving Centre also started with one vehicle and now has ten with different adaptations, offering driving ability assessments to people with disabilities to ascertain which type of vehicle would best suit them and if they require any adaptations to the vehicle.
 The team also provides driving ability assessments for the Department of Transport (DVLA), full tuition to first time drivers and re-familarisation lessons to disabled people post trauma.

 The Information and Advice Service developed as a result of the provision of other services and all staff now provide this service for disabled and older people.
 HAD receives between 25,000 and 30,000 telephone calls each year.

-The Benefits Advice Service HAD offers free, impartial and confidential advice on benefits, including advice on entitlement and help with form filling.
+The Benefits Advice Service offers free, impartial and confidential advice on benefits, including advice on entitlement and help with form filling.